QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 > What I do this day :
 - Only start to learn Day 8 Course Udemy by Dr. Angela.
 I learn a little bit for "Day8_61. ".
 Today I need to prepare upcoming endterm exams tomorrow.
 So STAY CONSISTENT!!

+Day 46/100 : 20 November 2025, Thursday (≈10 mins; >1 hour❌)
+> What have I done this day :
+- Completed "Day7_61. " Challenge by my own solutions
+- Today I have to prepare my math exam tomorrow. 🤯🤯🤯 HAPPY CODING GUYS!